2026 United States Senate election in Maine: Background

-The northernmost state in New England, Maine is one of the most rural states in the nation, and is considered to be a moderately blue state, having voted for every Democratic presidential nominee since 1992, and voting for Kamala Harris by about seven percentage points in 2024.
+The northernmost state in New England, Maine is considered to be a moderately blue state.
+Maine has voted for every Democratic presidential nominee since 1992, and Democratic nominee Kamala Harris defeated Republican nominee Donald Trump by approximately seven percentage points in the 2024 United States presidential election in Maine.
 Democrats also control the governorship, the state legislature, and both seats in Maine's U.S. House congressional delegation.
-Furthermore, after Jared Golden defeated Bruce Poliquin in Maine's 2nd congressional district in 2018, Collins has been the only Republican representing any state in New England at the federal level, in either chamber of Congress.
+Since 2018, Collins has been the only Republican representing any New England state in either chamber of Congress.

-Collins was first elected in 1996, and was re-elected in four subsequent elections, significantly outperforming other Republicans in the state.
-In 2020, despite almost all polls and analysts predicting that she would lose her re-election bid, Collins unexpectedly defeated Democratic nominee Sara Gideon by about eight percentage points.
+Collins was first elected in 1996.
+She has been re-elected in four subsequent elections, significantly outperforming other Republicans in the state.
+In 2020, despite almost all polls and analysts predicting that she would lose her re-election bid, Collins defeated Democratic nominee Sara Gideon by a nine-point margin.
 Democratic presidential nominee Joe Biden carried Maine by about nine percentage points on the same ballot.